bitovi/academy/src/docker/4-build-and-run-image/build-and-run-image.md

 EXPOSE $PORT
 CMD npm start
 ```
-At this point, our directory shoud look like this
+At this point, our directory should look like this

 ![app directory](../static/img/docker/4-build-and-run-image/app-directory.png)